To convince a customer, you need to know how you can solve their problems.

 - Negotiate customer wants, goals, and preferences,

 - And finally, it brings you closer to the sale.

 However, the key is to ask the right set of questions basis your lead’s stage in the sales funnel.
-Let’s look at the examples of open-ended sales questions you should ask at different stages of the buyer’s journey.
+Let’s look at the examples of best sales questions you can ask at different stages of the buyer’s journey.